Vyral/angelia-black-recruiting/_posts/2019-08-05-tips--tricks-to-complete-a-quick-home-sale.md

 **3\.
 Make good use of your floor space.** Be careful not to leave miscellaneous items lying around everywhere.
 As a bonus tip, be sure that your closets’ shelves and floor are clean and free of clutter when buyers open them to take a peek. &nbsp; &nbsp; &nbsp;

 **4\.
 Embrace your architectural design.** If there’s an odd space in your home, like an alcove under your staircase, showcase it as a reading nook.
-Make every nook and cranny in your home appear as though it has a purpose. &nbsp; &nbsp; &nbsp;&nbsp;
+Make every nook and cranny in your home appear as though it has a purpose.

 If you have any further questions about what you can do to get your home ready for the market, please reach out to me.
 I look forward to hearing from you\!